blaz-r/sentinel-dl/README.md

 ---

-Sentinel makes a recording around every 5 days.
+Sentinel makes a recording every 5 days but due to overlap some regions of Slovenia make 2 recordings in 5 days.
 To get a single best image for each patch, the code assembles a **single image** from tiles recorded in last month ending on a given `date`.
 With default settings, this is done by taking the least cloudy sample and mosaicking that into a single image.
 The `date` is also the only required argument.

-Use `python main.py -h` to get help on other arguments.
+Use `python main.py -h` to get help on other arguments: [date, save_dir, resolution, patch_size, maxcc, mosaicking_order, num_workers].

 ## Simple visualisation